mkalkbrenner/search_api_solr/modules/search_api_solr_legacy/README.md

 The Search API Solr Legacy module allows to connect to older/unsupported Solr versions.
-It is not guaranteed to be supported for a long time but should enabled an easier migration to recent Solr versions throughout 2020.
+It is not guaranteed to be supported for a long time but should provide an easier migration to recent Solr versions throughout 2020.